St4rFire/intellijS3UploadPlugin/README.md

 {bucket.name}/{last.versions.path}/
 ```

-Those files suffix is the project name.
-Eg:
+Those files should have a suffix corresponding to the project name.
+Example:
 ```
 uat-myWEBproject.txt
 ```

 The file content is the current project version.
-Eg:
+Example:
 ```
 12.3.5
 ```